 Further investigation should probably focus on making this strategy work with smaller universes, preferably the S&P 500, and within lower volatility environments.
 Because of these issues, we felt there was only little use in trying the strategy out-of-sample.

 We contacted Laurens Bensdorp for comments.
-He confirmed our suspicion: The strategy needs the vast universe to function as intended, and filtering must be applied to unadjusted data.
-We are concerned that a strategy relying heavily on tiny stocks will have issues with low liquidity and slippage, regardless of the additional filter rules.
+He confirmed our suspicion: The strategy needs the vast universe to function as intended, and we must apply filtering to unadjusted data.
+We are concerned that a strategy relying heavily on tiny stocks will face issues with low liquidity and slippage, regardless of the additional filter rules.

 Mean-Reversion Short is a close cousin of Mean-Reversion Long.
-The two strategies only differ in minor details, most importantly the direction of the trade, and some indicator parameters.
+The two strategies only differ in minor details, most notably the trading direction and some indicator parameters.
 As such, it comes as no surprise that we were facing the same difficulties we already saw with Mean-Reversion Long.

 The book culminates in combining the strategies, intending to profit in all market environments.